canonical/avalanche-k8s-operator/CONTRIBUTING.md

-# Contributing to karma-operator
+# Contributing to avalanche-operator
-The intended use case of this operator is to be deployed together with alertmanager-operator or karma-alertmanager-proxy-operator.
+The intended use case of this operator is to be deployed together with prometheus-operator.

 ## Bugs and pull requests
 - Generally, before developing enhancements to this charm, you should consider